remotesynth/certifiedfreshevents/content/events/astro-from-the-ground-up.md

 featured: true
 ---

 Astro is one of the newest static site generators for building Jamstack applications, but it is already having a huge impact on how web sites are built because of its focus on delivering less JavaScript to the client to improve performance.
-In this session, Cassidy Williamsn will show you why you should care about Astro and give you all the information you need to get started.
+In this session, Cassidy Williams will show you why you should care about Astro and give you all the information you need to get started.